 With the adoption of the new probate law in 1998, the process has become much simpler.
 A Personal Representative may be appointed more quickly after death and may administer the estate without court hearings or supervision unless requested by an interested person (Informal Probate).
 Also, now fees must be "reasonable", not just a flat percentage of the estate value regardless of the extent of services actually required.

-OUR SERVICES: When contacted by the survivors of a decedent, we will generally set up a meeting to discuss the decedent's family and wishes, the estate assets and values, and the identity and extent of estate administration required.
+When contacted by the survivors of a decedent, we will generally set up a meeting to discuss the decedent's family and wishes, the estate assets and values, and the identity and extent of estate administration required.
 Of course, recognizing and acknowledging family dynamics is also very important.
 We help identify the steps needed to tie up all loose ends, whether probate or other estate administration is required.

 A TRUST may be used in addition to a will to determine when, how and to whom a decedent's assets will be distributed.
 If the trust is created during life by a Settlor or Grantor, and if all significant assets are transferred into it, a probate will not be required.
 The trust "survives" death and may continue well beyond it; the Successor Trustee will be in charge of its administration and the management of the assets until the trust terminates and those assets are distributed.